ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 System.InvalidOperationException: RegisteredCustomerAttribute only supports asynchronous validation.
 Use Validator.ValidateObjectAsync.
 ```

-That is the right failure mode, but it makes adding an async attribute a breaking change for every caller that still validates synchronously, so find those callers before you decorate a shared model.
+On purpose, and rightly so.
+But it makes adding an async attribute a breaking change for every caller that still validates synchronously, so find those callers before you decorate a shared model.
 Minimal APIs and Blazor forms use the async path in .NET 11; MVC controllers are not listed in the RC1 notes and the public design notes defer them to follow-up work, so treat MVC as a synchronous caller until the docs say otherwise.

 Validation decides whether a request gets in.
 The next two features are about seeing what the application does once it is in, starting with the cache that every request touches.